TheAhumMaitra/waytrogen-aurora/README.md

 <div align="center">
 A GUI wallpaper setter modified for Aurora that is a spiritual successor for the minimalistic Written purely in the <code>Rust</code>
 </div>

+## Note
+No option for scaling filter in *awww*.
+Supports each theme's color pallate

 ## Features
 - Recursive and lightning fast file searching